webex/webex-ios-sdk/README.md

 ## SDK types:

 - Message SDK : WebexSDK/Message
-     - This SDK supports only messaging feature
+     - This is a lightweight SDK which supports only messaging features
      - It does not support calling and meeting related features

 Pod usage: